dtoczala/ibm-cloud-landing-page/README.md

 Deploying securely is always an issue for people using any cloud infrastructure.
 It's important to remember that there are many different aspects to security - from the security and roles associatedc with specific users in the development environments, to the access and security of the production environments.

 ### References for Further Reading
-- [Intro to Integration, IoT and Security on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=5) - A 5 minute overview of the integration, Internet of zthings (IoT) and security services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
+- [Intro to Integration, IoT and Security on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=5) - A 5 minute overview of the integration, Internet of Things (IoT) and security services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
 - [The top ten security articles you need to read](https://www.ibm.com/developerworks/security/library/se-top-security-articles-you-need-read/index.html) - We're sorry, a link to an article with more links.
 But good for general security awareness.
 - [IBM Cloud Security Patterns](https://github.ibm.com/ibmcloud/cloud-patterns) - on the IBM GitHub instance, but has some nice patterns around deploying secure virtual machines and Kubernetes clusters on the IBM Cloud.
 Very nice.